jthoward64/DebateApp/readme.md

 * [ControlsFX](https://github.com/controlsfx/controlsfx) just has some really useful pre-coded controls that saved a lot of time in this project
 * [JMetro](https://www.pixelduke.com/java-javafx-theme-jmetro/) provides native look and feel to the windows version
+* [Freepik](https://www.flaticon.com/authors/freepik) created some icons that were used in the app